Courtenay Ilbert: Legal career

 Ilbert was called to the Bar by Lincoln's Inn in 1869, and began to practice in property law, with an emphasis on drafting trusts and other documents.
-His expertise as a draftsman attracted the attention of Sir Henry Thring who invited him to help prepare bills: among his bills he helped to prepare were the Statute Law Revision and Civil Procedure Act of 1881 and 1883.
+His expertise as a draftsman attracted the attention of Sir Henry Thring who invited him to help prepare bills: among his bills he helped to prepare were the Statute Law Revision and Civil Procedure Act 1881 (44 & 45 Vict. c.
+59) and the Statute Law Revision and Civil Procedure Act 1883 (46 & 47 Vict. c.
+49).

 The Viceroy of India, the Marquess of Ripon sought an imaginative constitutional lawyer and a Liberal to become the Law Member of the Viceroy's Council, in succession to the likes of Lord Macaulay, Sir Henry Maine, and Sir James Fitzjames Stephen.
 At the invitation of Lord Hartington, Secretary of State for India, Ilbert was offered the position in 1882 and proceeded to India, where he served until 1886.

 During his time in India, Ilbert drafted many important pieces of legislation, but by far the most famous was his eponymous Ilbert Bill.
 Introduced by Ilbert in 1883, the Bill proposed to allow non-European Magistrates or Sessions Judges to try "European British subjects", something which existing legislation did not allow.
 European reactions in India to the proposal were extremely hostile, which in turn stimulated the growth of Indian nationalism.
 The response in Britain was more divided: the Bill was criticized by some, notably by Ilbert's predecessor Sir James Fitzjames Stephen, but the Bill received substantial support in Britain as well.
 As a result of the controversy, the bill was significantly amended.
 The extent of Ilbert's personal support for the Bill are unclear: R. C. J. Cocks speculated that Ilbert approved of the principles the Bill embodied, but was dubious as to its political expediency.

 He was appointed assistant parliamentary counsel to Treasury in 1886 and First Parliamentary Counsel in 1899.
 In February 1902, Ilbert was appointed Clerk of the House of Commons, and he served as such until 1921.